luattruong2908/Covid-Diagnostic-Webapp/README.md

 # Covid-Diagnostic-Webapp
-Application to detect covid through X-ray images
+Application to detect covid through X-ray images using Efficient-Net